Wheel of the Year: Lughnasadh (Lammas)

 Lughnasadh or Lúnasa (/ˈluːnæsə/) is the Gaelic name for a harvest festival held on or around 1 August.
 Its Welsh name is Calan Awst.
 In English it is Lammas.
 Some Wiccan traditions base their celebrations on the Celtic deity Lugh, for whom the holiday is named, while others draw on more eclectic sources.
 While Lughnasadh is one of the most common names for the holiday in Wicca currently, in early versions of Wiccan literature, the festival is referred to as August Eve.

 Lammas is often referenced interchangeably with Lughnasadh, though the two are sometimes recognised as distinct and separate holidays.
 While Lughnasadh has Celtic origins, Lammas has Anglo-Saxon origins, and was often marked with the blessing of loaves of bread by the church.
 The name Lammas (contraction of loaf mass) implies it is an agrarian-based festival and feast of thanksgiving for grain and bread, which symbolises the first fruits of the harvest.

 Autumn Equinox (Mabon)

-The holiday of the autumnal equinox is known variously among neopagans as Mabon, Harvest Home, or Feast of the Ingathering.
+The holiday of the autumnal equinox is known variously among neopagans as Mabon, Harvest Home, Mheillea, or Feast of the Ingathering.
 A name used by neo-druids is Alban Elfed.
 It is a neopagan festival of thanksgiving for the fruits of the earth and a recognition of the need to share them to secure the blessings of the Goddess and the Gods during the coming winter months.
 The name Mabon was coined by Aidan Kelly around 1970 as a reference to Mabon ap Modron, a character from Welsh mythology.